 Teacher Training, Lifelong Learning, CertEd/PGCE, full-time and part-time pre-service; and part-time in-service courses, both at the University; and part-time across the north of England through the Consortium for Post-Compulsory Education and Training.

 Teacher Training, Secondary, various subjects, PGCE with QTS, full-time

-Education: Leadership and Management MA, full and part-time
+Leadership in Education and Public Services, MA full and part-time

 Technology Enhanced Learning, MSc full and part-time

 Youth and Community Work, Professional Studies, MA full and part-time